audrey322/Smile-Recognition-with-Python-and-OpenCV/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FgX3ZWk1tlU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+# Additional Info
+A cascade is  a large data library with thousands of samples and it pre trains the program to recognize those things.
+All examples are cropped to a certain size and also converted into grayscale.
+The program recognizes the positives as the target and the negatives as things that are not what we want to detect.
+Through this milestone I also learned a lot about the functions of haarcascades and how to make them, as well as ways you can use them and how to use them in a program.
+I also did some research on how OpenCV is integrated in the whole thing.
+OpenCV takes the face and the example that is grayscale and cropped town to a certain size and then converts it into one big array with rgb values.

 <!-- # Bill of Materials
 Here's where you'll list the parts in your project.
 To add more rows, just copy and paste the example rows below.
 Don't forget to place the link of where to buy each component inside the quotation marks in the corresponding row after href =.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize this to your project needs.